xiaoke2000/zhaofeng-shu33.github.io/public/2018/Deploying_Django_on_Windows_Server.md

 ## 2018/1/4

 ## IIS8.5 on Windows Server 2012
-This is a successful attempt to deploy django app on ISS.
+This is a successful attempt to deploy django app on IIS.

 ## Step